Part One — The Sun King’s Crown

 Only one bonded by blood to the Sun King shall have the Crown;

-To you who pass the test and with the Sun King are bound,
+To whomsoever shall pass the test and with the Sun King thus be bound:

 -a portion of the Legend of the Crown, translated by Elwr of Sagehein